-- Grasping the situation – tools to learn and discover
+- Grasping the situation – tools to learn and think about the planetary emergency

 - Changing organisations – adapting your ways of working to be more resilient

-- They will take a ‘Possitopian‘ approach, not being stuck in either wishful Utopian or despairing Dystopian positions about the future, but looking imaginatively and openly at the widest cone of possibility
+- They might take a ‘Possitopian‘ approach, not being stuck in either wishful Utopian or despairing Dystopian positions about the future, but looking imaginatively and openly at the widest cone of possibility.

-- They will proactively work with communities to shift towards more regenerative and circular economies.
+- They might proactively work with communities to shift towards more regenerative and circular economies.

-- They will explore ethical and participatory forms of entrepreneurship in order to sustain themselves when or where public funding dries up.
+- They might explore ethical and participatory forms of revenue generation in order to sustain themselves when or where public funding dries up.

-- They will provide safe, inclusive spaces for envisaging possible futures, for learning from past and indigenous cultures and from the capacities of nature, and for helping communities take action for eco-social justice.
+- They might provide safe, inclusive spaces for envisaging possible futures, for learning from indigenous cultures or from the capacities of nature, and for helping communities take action for eco-social justice.

-The continued existence of culture in general, and of cultural organisations, is dependent on the possibility of a habitable biosphere.
+The continued existence of culture and its organisations is dependent on the possibility of a habitable biosphere.
 This possibility is looking threatened within this century.
-So, cultural organisations have to contribute to the possibility of our, and their, continued existence.
-These tools, or exercises might go some way to encouraging teams to work together to face this possibility, and to consider the necessary changes.
+So, cultural organisations have to contribute to the possibility of our continued existence, including their own.
+These tools or exercises might go some way to encouraging teams to work together towards this possibility, and to consider what will need to change.

 What’s the background?